Information security management system: What it does and who needs it

 5. Non-repudiation - There is a clear record of the sender, receiver, delivery and receipt of the message so that neither party can deny the sending and receiving of data.

 ISO 27001 is an international standard for managing information security, which helps protect information assets and show your stakeholders you care about protecting their information.
-It is why ISMS exists, as the essence of ISO 27001 is developing and maintaining an ISMS.
+It’s why ISMS exists, as the essence of ISO 27001 is developing and maintaining an ISMS.

-With cyber-attacks seeing rampant growth in the past two years, the ISO/IEC 27000 family of standards helps protect companies from potential online threats, and ISO 27001 is the world's best-known standard for information security management systems and their requirements.
+With cyberattacks seeing rampant growth, the ISO/IEC 27000 family of standards helps protect companies from potential online threats, and ISO 27001 is the world's best-known standard for information security management systems and their requirements.

-• Cybercrime is expensive - Cybersecurity is expanding because most firms can't afford data breaches.
-IBM's Security Cost of a Data Breach Report1 estimates that the average cost of a data breach in 2022 is $4.24 million—an amount that may put many businesses out of commission.
-According to a recent study, the cost of cybercrime worldwide is estimated to rise from $6 trillion to $10.5 trillion by 20252.
-This puts an organisation’s future at stake if it doesn't have the best information security experts protecting it.
+Cybersecurity is expanding because most firms can't afford data breaches.
+IBM's Security Cost of a Data Breach Report estimates that the average cost of a data breach in 2022 was $4.24 million — an amount that may put many companies out of business.
+According to a recent study, the cost of cybercrime worldwide is estimated to rise from $6 trillion to $10.5 trillion by 2025.
+This threatens your organization’s future if you don't have the best information security experts protecting it.

-• Everything is automated - More and more of a company's infrastructure is based on technology as its procedures become increasingly automated.
+More and more of your company's infrastructure is based on digital technology as various processes become increasingly automated.
 Every automated system is made up of code that can be accessed by criminals who hack into the system.
-Consequently, the more activities that are done digitally, the more chances hackers have to obtain confidential information.
+Consequently, the more activities are done digitally, the more chances hackers have to obtain confidential information.

 Who needs an ISMS and why?

-An ISMS generally makes sense for all companies, regardless of the industry and size of the company.
-The majority of the focus is on software-driven, digitised and SaaS-based companies.
+An ISMS is beneficial for any company, regardless of the industry or size.
+The majority, though, tend to be software-driven, digitized and SaaS-based companies.
 Health markets, for example, have strict minimum standards that must be observed in the field of information security to ensure medical confidentiality.

 Information security management systems in firms are process-oriented and always the responsibility of management.
 It is a top-down approach.
 Implementation, but not responsibility, can be delegated.
-Depending on the motive (see Fig. 1, left), management selects the procedures and methods to apply or build to ensure information security in corporate activities.
+Depending on the motive (see Figure below), management selects the procedures and methods to apply or build to ensure information security in corporate activities.
 The management must regularly examine the measures' scope, intensity, and progress.

 ISMS_EN (1)

-What will you need to implement your ISMS?
+What do you need to implement your ISMS?

-Before taking steps to establish your ISMS, there are a few things you need to plan for and achieve.
-Below are a few to consider:
+Before starting to implement your digital ISMS, there are a few things you need to plan and consider:

-Many resources are utilised as part of a comprehensive information security management system.
+Many resources are utilised as part of a comprehensive ISMS.
 In addition to data, your company's software and hardware, physical infrastructure, and even its employees and suppliers can all be included.
 You'll need to do several things to keep track of them all in your ISMS.
-Using a systematic approach to risk management ensures the success of your entire organisation.
+Using a systematic approach to risk management ensures the success of your entire organization.

-3. Actionable policies and restrictions that can be implemented in the real world
+3. Actionable policies and restrictions in case of data breach

 4. Communication and engagement strategies for employees